Bachelor of Food and Nutrition Science

 *Students that wish to pursue a pre-dietetics pathway must choose as their level 2 electives:

-Indicative study plan Year1 S1 BIOLOGY 1101 Biology I: Molecules, Genes and Cells FOOD SC 1001WT Food and Nutrition I CHEM 1100 Chemistry IA
+Indicative study plan Year1 S1 BIOLOGY 1101 Biology I: Molecules, Genes and Cells FOOD SC 1001WT Nutrition I CHEM 1100 Chemistry IA

 CHEM 1101 Foundations of Chemistry IA

-FOOD SC 1000RG Introduction to Food Technology I S2 BIOLOGY 1201 Biology I: Human Perspectives FOOD SC 1002RG Practical Food Production I CHEM 1200 Chemistry IB
+FOOD SC 1000RG 'Farm-Gate to Fork' - Food Production I S2 BIOLOGY 1201 Biology I: Human Perspectives FOOD SC 1002RG The Science and Technology of Food Production I CHEM 1200 Chemistry IB

 CHEM 1201 Foundations of Chemistry IB